 Consider the following factors when making your decision:

 Primary use: What will you mainly be using your computer for?
-Intensive tasks like high-end gaming and video editing require much more RAM, so you’ll need at least 16 GB for smooth performance.
+Intensive tasks like high-end gaming, video editing, and intensive streaming require much more RAM, so you’ll need at least 16 GB for smooth performance.
 For normal web browsing or word processing, 8 GB should be enough.

 Budget: RAM isn’t cheap.
 While you can find good deals for RAM online, it’s best to buy from reputable vendors with warranties and solid return policies.